-Every Amazon Elastic Compute Cloud (EC2) instance you create using the ArcGIS Enterprise Amazon Machine Images (AMIs) has a root Elastic Block Storage (EBS) volume attached.
+Every Amazon Elastic Compute Cloud (EC2) instance you create using the Esri ArcGIS Enterprise Amazon Machine Image (AMI) has a root Amazon Elastic Block Store (EBS) volume attached.
 The root volume on Microsoft Windows is the C: drive.

 Set EBS volume size on creation

-When you use the ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services with sample Amazon Web Services (AWS) CloudFormation templates provided by Esri or use the AWS Management Console to deploy a site, you can set the size of the root volume for your instances when you create them.
+When you use ArcGIS Enterprise Cloud Builder for Amazon Web Services, the sample Amazon Web Services (AWS) CloudFormation templates provided by Esri, or AWS Management Console to deploy a site, you can set the size of the root volume for your instances when you create them.